DutchJavaDev/LibreBeats/src/backend/README.md

 # LibreBeats — Supabase CLI project

-The [Supabase CLI](https://supabase.com/docs/guides/local-development) counterpart to [`../backend-self-hosted`](../backend-self-hosted): the same `librebeats` schema and the `menu` edge function, but managed by the CLI so the whole thing can be deployed to any Supabase instance, hosted or self hosted.
-The Go services (migration runner, audio worker) are not part of this, those only exist in `backend-self-hosted`.
+The [Supabase CLI](https://supabase.com/docs/guides/local-development) counterpart to [`../backend-self-hosted`](../backend-self-hosted): the same `librebeats` schema and the `menu` edge function, but managed by the cli so the whole thing can be deployed to any Supabase instance, hosted or self hosted.
+The big difference with the self hosted stack is that the Go programs don't work here.
+A hosted project has nowhere to run your own containers, `db push` does what the migration runner did and the audio worker has no place to live, so no ingest.
+You could run the worker yourself somewhere and point it at the project's database and storage, it only needs those two.

 ```
 deploy.sh / .ps1              # deploy to the linked project (needs supabase login)